19hours/sg-statutes/Acts/Private Education Act.md

 (g) any manager of the private education institution is not a fit and proper person to carry on or manage the private education institution;

-(h) the Council is of the view that the continued registration of the private education institution is not in the interests of the public, or the students, intending students or prospective students of the private education institution;
+(h) the Agency is of the view that the continued registration of the private education institution is not in the interests of the public, or the students, intending students or prospective students of the private education institution;

-(i) the private education institution fails to comply with a direction of the Council issued under section 40;
+(i) the private education institution fails to comply with a direction of the Agency issued under section 40;

-(j) the Council is satisfied that the private education institution has ceased to provide private education;
+(j) the Agency is satisfied that the private education institution has ceased to provide private education;

 (k) the private education institution is wound up or otherwise dissolved;

 (l) any term or condition of registration of the private education institution has been breached; or

-(m) it appears to the Council that the private education institution is being administered in a manner that is —
+(m) it appears to the Agency that the private education institution is being administered in a manner that is —

 (i) contrary to the interests of the public; or

 (ii) detrimental or likely to be detrimental to its students, intending students or prospective students.

+[Act 24 of 2016 wef 03/10/2016]

-(2) The Council shall, before suspending or cancelling the registration of any private education institution or reducing the period of registration of the private education institution under subsection (1), give the private education institution notice in writing of its intention to do so.
+(2) The Agency shall, before suspending or cancelling the registration of any private education institution or reducing the period of registration of the private education institution under subsection (1), give the private education institution notice in writing of its intention to do so.

+[Act 24 of 2016 wef 03/10/2016]

-(3) Upon receipt of the notice of the Council under subsection (2), the private education institution concerned or any manager thereof may, within a period of 14 days after the date of the notice, show cause to the Council as to why the registration of the private education institution should not be suspended or cancelled, or the period of its registration should not be reduced (as the case may be).
+(3) Upon receipt of the notice of the Agency under subsection (2), the private education institution concerned or any manager thereof may, within a period of 14 days after the date of the notice, show cause to the Agency as to why the registration of the private education institution should not be suspended or cancelled, or the period of its registration should not be reduced (as the case may be).

+[Act 24 of 2016 wef 03/10/2016]

-(4) The Council shall, after the private education institution or any manager thereof has shown cause under subsection (3) or the time to do so has expired, notify the private education institution of its decision in writing.
+(4) The Agency shall, after the private education institution or any manager thereof has shown cause under subsection (3) or the time to do so has expired, notify the private education institution of its decision in writing.

+[Act 24 of 2016 wef 03/10/2016]

-(5) Subject to section 53, any decision by the Council under subsection (1) to suspend or cancel the registration of a private education institution, or to reduce the period of such registration, shall not take effect until the expiration of 14 days after the Council has served the notice of the decision on the private education institution concerned.
+(5) Subject to section 53, any decision by the Agency under subsection (1) to suspend or cancel the registration of a private education institution, or to reduce the period of such registration, shall not take effect until the expiration of 14 days after the Agency has served the notice of the decision on the private education institution concerned.

+[Act 24 of 2016 wef 03/10/2016]

 ### Approval of change of name

-39\.—(1) Every registered private education institution shall obtain the prior approval of the Council before changing its name, or the name of any premises or school (or any department or faculty thereof) of, or any education provided by, the private education institution to a new name.
+39\.—(1) Every registered private education institution shall obtain the prior approval of the Agency before changing its name, or the name of any premises or school (or any department or faculty thereof) of, or any education provided by, the private education institution to a new name.

+[Act 24 of 2016 wef 03/10/2016]

-(2) For the purposes of subsection (1), a manager of the registered private education institution which intends to effect a change of name under subsection (1) shall submit to the Council an application for approval of the new name in such form and manner as may be prescribed, and that application shall be accompanied by the prescribed fee.
+(2) For the purposes of subsection (1), a manager of the registered private education institution which intends to effect a change of name under subsection (1) shall submit to the Agency an application for approval of the new name in such form and manner as may be prescribed, and that application shall be accompanied by the prescribed fee.

+[Act 24 of 2016 wef 03/10/2016]

-(3) The Council may refuse to grant its approval under subsection (1) if it is satisfied that the new name of the private education institution, or the premises, school (or any department or faculty thereof) or education provided by the private education institution, as the case may be, is a name which is referred to in section 37(1)(h).
+(3) The Agency may refuse to grant its approval under subsection (1) if it is satisfied that the new name of the private education institution, or the premises, school (or any department or faculty thereof) or education provided by the private education institution, as the case may be, is a name which is referred to in section 37(1)(h).

+[Act 24 of 2016 wef 03/10/2016]

 ### Power to direct change of name

-40\.—(1) Notwithstanding anything in this Act, the Council may direct a registered private education institution to change its name, or the name of any premises or school (or any department or faculty thereof) of or education provided by the private education institution, to such new name as the Council may approve under section 39 where the Council is satisfied that the private education institution has been registered (whether through inadvertence or otherwise and whether before, on or after the date of commencement of this section) by a name, or the name of the premises or school (or a department or faculty thereof) or education bears a name —
+40\.—(1) Notwithstanding anything in this Act, the Agency may direct a registered private education institution to change its name, or the name of any premises or school (or any department or faculty thereof) of or education provided by the private education institution, to such new name as the Agency may approve under section 39 where the Agency is satisfied that the private education institution has been registered (whether through inadvertence or otherwise and whether before, on or after the date of commencement of this section) by a name, or the name of the premises or school (or a department or faculty thereof) or education bears a name —

 (a) which is referred to in section 37(1)(h); or

 (b) the use of which has been restrained by an injunction granted under the Trade Marks Act (Cap.
 332).

+[Act 24 of 2016 wef 03/10/2016]

-(2) The registered private education institution to whom a direction under subsection (1) is given shall comply with the direction within a period of 6 weeks after the date of the direction, or such longer period as the Council may allow in any particular case, unless the direction is earlier annulled by the Minister.
+(2) The registered private education institution to whom a direction under subsection (1) is given shall comply with the direction within a period of 6 weeks after the date of the direction, or such longer period as the Agency may allow in any particular case, unless the direction is earlier annulled by the Minister.

+[Act 24 of 2016 wef 03/10/2016]

 (3) Any registered private education institution which contravenes subsection (2) shall be guilty of an offence.

-(4) For the avoidance of doubt, the Council shall accept as correct any decision of the High Court to grant an injunction referred to in subsection (1)(b).
+(4) For the avoidance of doubt, the Agency shall accept as correct any decision of the High Court to grant an injunction referred to in subsection (1)(b).

+[Act 24 of 2016 wef 03/10/2016]

 Division 2 —